TrashLobster/currency_notifier/README.md

 **DISCLAIMER:**

-This project was designed primarily for study and for personal use.
+This project was designed solely for study and for personal use only.

 **NOTE:** the automated email sending will no longer be usable after 30 May 2022 as Google will be removing the less secured login in option then